Plan Your trip

 5,364m/17,559ft

-The next few days we stay at base camp for more training, rest, get organized and prepare for 2nd acclimatization rotation which will take us to 7000m.
+The next few days, we stay at base camp for rest, getting organized and preparing for the 2nd acclimatization rotation, which will take us to 7000m.

 Meals: